Don Shula wasn't a fan of Bill Belichick, ex-Dolphins star says

 BILL BELICHICK RELEASES STATEMENT ON THE PASSING OF DON SHULA

 Shula, the head coach of two Super Bowl champion teams, died on Monday at 90 years old, and he likely got in another indirect shot at Belichick just before his death.
-During a recent interview, Shula was asked what he wanted his legacy to be, and he mentioned that he always followed the rules.
+According to the Miami Herald, Shula was recently asked about his legacy and what he wanted it to be -- a rule follower.

 "I want them to say, 'He won within the rules,'" Shula said.
 "That he had players that took a lot of pride in playing within the rules.
 I want them to say that we did it all the right way.
 Always the right way."